lgtm-migrator/ngrok-fork/README.md

 This is a fork project for ngrok, make its easier to use.

-## security alert
+## SECURITY ALERT

-**PLEASE READ THIS PARAGRAPH FIRSTLY, VERY IMPORTANT !!!**
+**PLEASE READ THIS PARAGRAPH FIRST, VERY IMPORTANT !!!**

-To simplify the client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please DO NOT use this service to transfer sensitive/production data.
+To simplify the ngrok client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please **DO NOT** use this service to transfer sensitive/production data.

-The server will generate a **self-signed** ssl cert as its tls encryption cert, and client will connect to server without ssl chain verify, so user doesn't need to build the client/server again & again.
+The server will generate a **self-signed** ssl cert as its tls encryption cert, and client will connect to server without ssl chain verify (but still transfer data under tls protection), in this solution, the users of self hosted service doesn't need to build the client/server again and again.

-## client setup
+## client install & usage

 download binary from [snapshot build](https://github.com/Soontao/ngrok-fork/actions?query=workflow%3A%22Snapshot+Build%22)